plone/plone.portlets/plone/portlets/README.txt

 UNRESOLVED:
       - Storage can't use manager *instance* as key - needs id/name
-      - Can VolatilePortletStorage be made optionally persistent
+      - Can VolatilePortletStorage be made optionally persistent?

 TODO:
       - Tests for viewlet manager + retriever